-The results, presented in Tables (E.3.1) and (E.3.2) in Appendix E.3, show no significant effect of pre-birth exposure to Ramadan on the initiation of breastfeeding among male children.39 However, some statistically significant, or close to statistically significant, negative effects are detected on female children in fixed-effect regressions when the entirety of the presumed gestation is considered (Table E.3.1, Panel B, Appendix E.3).
+some statistically significant, or close to statistically significant, negative effects are detected on female children in fixed-effect regressions when the entirety of the presumed gestation is considered (Table E.3.1, Panel B, Appendix E.3).
 In this case, a full exposure may decrease the likelihood of ever being breastfed by about 0.6 percentage points.
 Also, the likelihood of breastfeeding initiation immediately, during the first hour, and during the first day after birth may decrease by about 2.1, 2.4, and 1.1 percentage points, respectively.
 In addition, a full exposure may delay breastfeeding initiation by about 0.09 day.
 These effects however disappear when broken down into trimesters of gestation (Table E.3.2, Panel B, Appendix E.3).

-To examine the effect of pre-birth exposure to Ramadan on breastfeeding duration, I use number of months of breastfeeding and whether a child is breastfed for at least 3, 4, ..., or 16 complete months as outcome variables.40 I examine each of the outcomes under two general settings: (A) when all children, those who are currently being breastfed and those who are not, are included in the sample and (B) when only children who are not currently being breastfed are included in the sample.
+To examine the effect of pre-birth exposure to Ramadan on breastfeeding duration, I use number of months of breastfeeding and whether a child is breastfed for at least 3, 4, ..., or 16 complete months as outcome variables.
+45 I examine each of the outcomes under two general settings: (A) when all children, those who are currently being breastfed and those who are not, are included in the sample and (B) when only children who are not currently being breastfed are included in the sample.
 The first sample constitutes younger children who will probably be breastfed longer than what is reported, but it provides greater variations in the outcomes.
 On the other hand, the reported duration of breastfeeding in the second sample may suffer from reporting error since it mainly constitutes older children.
 Under each setting, I consider two cases: (1) when never breastfed children are included and (2) when they are excluded.
-The latter is to address the concern that never breastfed children or their mothers can be typically different than breastfed children and their mothers.
+The latter is to address the concern that never breastfed children or their mothers can be typically different from breastfed children and their mothers.

 The results, estimated by the OLS and fixed-effect methods and presented in Tables (E.3.3)-(E.3.6) in Appendix E.3, show no differential effect of exposure to Ramadan on female children's breastfeeding duration.
 For male children also no significant negative effect in breastfeeding duration up to 12 months of age, which is the recommended breastfeeding length by the WHO, is traced.
-In other words, pre-birth exposure to Ramadan is not associated with greater likelihood of being breastfeed for less than 3, 4, ..., or 12 months.
+In other words, pre-birth exposure to Ramadan is not associated with greater likelihood of being breastfed for less than 3, 4, ..., or 12 months.
 It also does not negatively impact months of breastfeeding.
 However, patterns of negative effects, although small and mostly statistically insignificant, can be detected after the 12th month of age for male children.
 Such patterns are especially detectable in the OLS estimations, presented in Table (E.3.3) in Appendix E.3.
-For example, the estimated coefficients for 13, 14, 15, and 16 months of breastfeeding translate to about 0.77, 0.97, 0.85, and 0.45 percentage points decreases in the likelihood of breastfeeding, respectively, as results of pre-birth exposure to a full 30-day Ramadan.41
+For example, the estimated coefficients for 13, 14, 15, and 16 months of breastfeeding translate to about 0.77, 0.97, 0.85, and 0.45 percentage points decreases in the likelihood of breastfeeding, respectively, as results of pre-birth exposure to a full 30-day Ramadan.
+46